 Modern bridges that feature in the exhibition include the Rotherhithe Bridge which crosses the River Thames, and the Queensferry Crossing, which will eventually cross the Firth of Forth.

-World record attempt for longest span LEGO bridge
+Guinness World Records broken for longest span LEGO bridge

-The rules state the bridge must be completely free-standing, without the aid of a reinforcing frame, glue or other supports - a civil engineering challenge in its own right.
+Guinness rules state that the LEGO bridge must be free-standing without the aid of a reinforcing frame, glue or any other type of support.

 - Dr Robin Sham FICE, AECOM director of global long span and specialty bridges, who won an ICE Award for his work on the Second Penang Bridge in Malaysia, worked closely with the Lego bridge designers